Japan and Philippines agree to work toward free and open Indo-Pacific | The Japan Times

 Abe praised Duterte’s own “Build, Build, Build” infrastructure development program, saying Japan will continue to extend assistance.

-Duterte expressed appreciation for Tokyo’s development assistance, saying, “It’s the gold standard for the Philippines’ development cooperation with partner countries.”
+Duterte expressed appreciation for Japan’s development assistance, saying, “It’s the gold standard for the Philippines’ development cooperation with partner countries.”

-Abe said the Philippines has decided to lift restrictions on imports of fishery products from Fukushima Prefecture, which were implemented following the Fukushima nuclear disaster in 2011.
+Abe said the Philippines has decided to lift restrictions on imports of fishery products from Fukushima Prefecture, which have been in place following the Fukushima nuclear disaster in 2011.

 Japan argues that fishery products from Fukushima are safe to eat because they are shipped after clearing strict radiation checks.